Quick and Light Vegetable Broth with Seasonal Vegetables

 requires just 10 minutes of cooking;

-without carrots [cooking raises their glycemic index] and without potatoes [characterized by a significant amount of starch] with the seasonal vegetables you find in your pantry.
+without carrots [cooking raises their glycemic index] and without potatoes [characterized by a significant amount of starch] with seasonal vegetables that you have in your pantry.

 • Difficulty: Easy